Disclaimer: Some of the media is digital. Only to contribute to a physical final piece.

 Tap arrows to read or see more of any specific project!

-Materials: Paper, sketchbook, graph paper, pencil, acrylic paint markers, pen, ruler; 3d printer, online print databases; plywood, glue, clamps, hardwood, table saw; orbital sander, sandpaper, sanding block, table belt sander; wood stain powder, water, 500mL measuring flask, tablespoon, mixing spoon, foam brush, wet and dry towel, foam sanding pad; polyurethane gloss, foam brush
+Materials: Paper, sketchbook, graph paper, pencil, acrylic paint markers, pen, ruler; 3d printer, online print databases; plywood, glue, clamps, hardwood, table saw; orbital sander, sandpaper, sanding block, table belt sander; wood stain powder, water, 500mL measuring flask, tablespoon, mixing spoon, foam brush, wet and dry towel, foam polishing pad; polyurethane gloss, foam brush

 I had many issues during the project which I either solved or chose to work with.
 I basically have never worked with wood in my life, as well as 3d modeling, so this was very new.
 From the beginning, I had formatting issues with the 3d models, as well as struggling to find the exact parts online.
 I had to make the headless tuner bridge on my own with a single saddle.
 This one was not supported because of my lack of knowledge and began to break.
 Also, at one point, I dropped the instrument on its front side and all of the knobs broke.
 I had to remove them, sand, and then apply more top coats.
 I also simply decided to leave it as is because it would be too much effort to remove and replace it.
 When I was trying to draw the body shape, I couldn't get it perfect.
 I resolved to working on paper rather than photoshop and this helped me.
 After creating the body piece, I had less issues; sanding was just very time consuming.
 I had a huge time constraint.
 Moving toward the end of the project, I had to make decisions on what to include and what not to.
 I decided to not add frets or fret markings to the neck at all, deciding to make it a fretless guitar that just simply needed strings put onto it.
 These would have both been difficult and time-consuming endeavors; fret placement is very specific to be able to get the right note out of the guitar, and I would have to get the measurements perfect for my specific neck.
 I would have also had to buy frets to put onto it.
 I also did not include pegs for a shoulder strap or panels on the backside to cover the electronics cavities, but neither of those matter much.

 I've loved guitars since i was probably 8 years old, getting my first one for my 9th birthday.
 Ever since then, I've evolved into the musician I am today.
-The guitar is so important to me and my identity.
+The guitar is very important to me and my identity.
 I remember watching countless videos of luthiering and guitar making, and I always imagined making one of my own.
 I'm very glad that I was able to bring my childhood dream to fruition.
 I'm overall extremely proud of this project and the work that I put in for it.
 I now want to make even more guitars in the future, which I may or may not do.
 Either way, it was an amazing experience, and I have a great final product to show!

 Materials: Sketchbook, colored pencil; pencil,